Shasta-Trinity National Forest

 This summary page is for current month lightning fires.
 For past month fire information, please visit the 'News' Tab.

 Lightning storms moving through the area during the last day have ignited several fires.
-Forest officials and firefighters closely monitor and respond to these fires and aerial reconnaissance flights to determine potential growth activity of the fires and develop appropriate response activity.
+Forest officials and firefighters closely monitor and respond to these fires and aerial reconnaissance flights will often be used to determine potential growth activity of the fires and develop appropriate response activity.
 The reconnaissance flights are part of our normal operating plan after lightning storms.

 Below we have listed each fire by the time the fire was reported, the name given to the fire, the approximate location and estimated fire size (if known) and current status.
 Any large fires will have a new "incident" page started in InciWeb.

 9. 6:04 p.m.
 Mallet Fire - located near Mallethead Rock 2 miles north of China Mountain west of Weed, 0.1 acres, fire has been declared out

 10. 9:15 a.m.
 Zot Fire - located near Horse Peak northeast of Mt.
 Shasta, 0.1 acres, fire has been declared out

 11. 2:12 p.m.
 Lakin Fire - located near Lakin east of Mt.
 Shasta, 0.2 acres, fire has been declared out